 Dr. Joanna F. DeFranco is an assistant professor of software engineering.
-She has worked as an electronics engineer for the Navy, as well as a software engineer at Motorola.
+She has worked as an electronics engineer for the Navy and as a software engineer at Motorola.
 Her research interests include software engineering teams, effective teamwork, Internet of Things, and software-intensive critical systems.

-Dr. Robin G. Qiuis professor of information science at Penn State.
+Dr. Robin G. Qiu is a professor of information science at Penn State.
 He teaches courses on data analytics, information science, software engineering, and cyber security.
 Dr. Qiu's research includes smart service systems, IoT, big data, data/business analytics, information systems and integration, supply chain and industrial systems, and analytics.
 He served as the editor-in-chief of INFORMS Service Science.
-He is an associate editor of IEEE Transactions on Systems, Man, and Cybernetics, and IEEE Transactions on Industrial Informatics, and has more than 160 publications.
+He is an associate editor of IEEE Transactions on Systems, Man, and Cybernetics and IEEE Transactions on Industrial Informatics, and has more than 160 publications.

-Dr. Raghvinder S. Sangwan is an associate professor of software engineering.
-His teaching and research involves analysis, design and development of software-intensive systems, their architecture, and automatic/semi-automatic approaches to assessment of their design and code complexity.
+Dr. Raghvinder S. Sangwan is a professor of software engineering.
+His teaching and research involve analysis, design, and development of software-intensive systems and their architecture, and automatic/semi-automatic approaches to assessment of their design and code complexity.
 He actively consults for Siemens Corporate Technology in Princeton, New Jersey, and holds a visiting scientist appointment at the Software Engineering Institute at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 He is a senior member of the IEEE and ACM.

-Dr. Satish Srinivasan is an assistant professor of information science in the Engineering division at Penn State Great Valley.
+Dr. Satish Srinivasan is an associate professor of information science in the engineering division at Penn State Great Valley.
 He teaches courses related to database design, data mining, data collection and cleaning, design and implementation of predictive analytics system, network and web securities, and business process management.
-His research interests include social network analysis, data mining, machine learning, big data and predictive analytics and bioinformatics.
+His research interests include social network analysis, data mining, machine learning, big data and predictive analytics, and bioinformatics.